dnewcome/glfo/readme.md

 # Usage

-Run live-set.pd with Pure Data.
+Run live-set.pd with Pure Data to see a simple sample set.

+# Installing

+Clone the GLfo repository and add the path to the PD search paths.

 # Future